apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 + **Become an [individual Apereo member][Apereo individual membership].**
-  Apereo's membership model is no longer solely that of higher education institutions as members -- you as an individual human being can be a member and will gain a vote for a Foundation Board seat.
+  Apereo's membership model is no longer solely that of higher education institutions as members -- you as an individual human being can join, gaining a vote for a Foundation Board seat.
-  **The opportunities to be at the table in more interesting ways are real.**
+  **The opportunities to engge in more interesting ways are real.**

 \- Andrew Petro